jbellsey/redux-model-utils/README.md

 Peek into any model you like, and you'll get the latest values from the master Redux store.

-*Caveat*: This is convenient, but not often a best practice.
+*Caveat*: This is convenient, but not always a best practice.
 In React apps, you'll typically use `mergeReactSelectors` if your views need to respond to changes across multiple models.
 And in non-React apps, you'll typically use `subscribe` to track changes.
 So use with caution.